SPEAKING WITHOUT USING WORDS

 Actually; this particular year may be VERY different as I am planning to stray from my usual festive fall foliage and all of the typical Thanksgiving colors.
 I’m going bravely out into the wild with some new reds, greens, blacks, whites, and grays this Thanksgiving.
 The main reason; these all seem to represent the typical colors of a traditional farmhouse.
 We are going to be sharing a few unusual colors for the season while using the theme of Thanksgiving on the Farm.

 Don’t get me wrong.
 We LOVE the typical fall foliage colors of this season.
-Within our family outings we have actually already enjoyed many wonderful days of these colors as we first stepped into this fall season.
+On several previous family outings we have already begun to enjoy the many wonderful days of these colors of the fall season.
 The typical purples, reds, yellows, oranges and browns were most definitely pulled out here.
 We had the house decorated to the hilt for the fall season at the very start of September.

 Also, all through October our home was donned in yellows, reds, browns and all the vivid colors of a pretty fall foliage.
-These themes actually continued through all the days of fall for this particular year, and they will last right up until Turkey Day/(excuse me)/Thanksgiving.
+These themes continued through all the days of fall for this particular yea.
+They will last right up until Turkey Day/(excuse me)/Thanksgiving.

-Then; why on earth would I even attempt to change and rearrange some of these colors right before the official ending of Fall and all during the Thanksgiving activities?
+Then; why on earth would I even attempt to change and rearrange some of these colors right before the official ending of Fall and all during this year’s Thanksgiving activities?

 Isn’t that idea a bit crazy?